-- □ 21 February 2024 S&P Global Ratings announced reassessment of it's institutional framework trend for New Zealand Local Government sector - > Institutional framework assessment was "extremely predictable" and "supportive" and remains in top category - > Trend within institutional framework lowered from "stable" to "weakening" - □ S&P Global Ratings assessment of an individual councils rating gives an equal weighting to - Institutional framework the operating environment for councils e.g. regulatory, legislative and policy.
-Assessed on predictability (50%), revenue and expenditure balance (25%) and transparency and accountability (25%) - > Individual credit profile a 20% equal weighting to Economy, Financial Management, Budgetary Performance, Liquidity and Debt burden of the individual council - ☐ Impact on councils and CCOs - > 15 councils and 2 CCOs were placed on negative outlook following the lowering of the trend in the institutional framework - 6 councils were already on negative outlook and remain so - ➤ 4 councils and 1 CCO remain on stable outlook - □ S&P Global Ratings noted there is no impact on the credit rating of either LGFA or the New Zealand Government. - ☐ Comments regarding LGFA by S&P Global Ratings on a webinar1 - > Lending book can handle lower credit quality - Increased diversification of financing sources - Reduced concentration of LGFA lending - > Increased profitability from higher lending margins to councils if they were to be downgraded
+- □ 21 February 2024 S&P Global Ratings announced reassessment of the institutional framework trend for New Zealand Local Government sector - > Institutional framework assessment was "extremely predictable" and "supportive" and remains in top category - > Trend within institutional framework lowered from "stable" to "weakening" - ☐ S&P Global Ratings assessment of an individual councils rating gives an equal weighting to - Institutional framework the operating environment for councils e.g. regulatory, legislative and policy.
+Assessed on predictability (50%), revenue and expenditure balance (25%) and transparency and accountability (25%) - > Individual credit profile a 20% equal weighting to Economy, Financial Management, Budgetary Performance, Liquidity and Debt burden of the individual council - ☐ Impact on councils and CCOs - > 15 councils and 2 CCOs were placed on negative outlook following the lowering of the trend in the institutional framework - ➤ 6 councils were already on negative outlook - > 4 councils and 1 CCO remain on stable outlook - □ 21 councils and 1 CCO on negative outlook who borrow from LGFA = NZ\$7.9 billion of loans (38.7% loan book) as at 30 June 2024. - □ S&P Global Ratings noted there is no impact on the credit rating of either LGFA or the New Zealand Government. - ☐ Comments regarding LGFA by S&P Global Ratings on a webinar1 - > Lending book can handle lower credit quality - Increased diversification of financing sources - Reduced concentration of LGFA lending - > Increased profitability from higher lending margins to councils if they were to be downgraded